 The Amsterdam Light Festival happens in Amsterdam from last week of November to the first few weeks of January with over 36 installations and artworks from national and international artists, designers and architects.
 As the name exclaims, all the installations and artworks have lights incorporated in them, which make them dazzling to see at night!

 I’ve gone to the Amsterdam Light Festival for three years in a row now.
 The first year, I biked around the canal loop.
 The second year, mainly because of my fibromyalgia, I walked around the walking portion, and this year, I went on a canal cruise!
-Yes, I’ve pretty much seen the Amsterdam Light Festival in every way possible… I think.
+Yes, I’ve pretty much seen the Amsterdam Light Festival in every way possible.

-Of those three years, my favorite way to see the Amsterdam Light Festival was by boat with Boat Amsterdam.
-There are so many reasons why seeing the festival by boat was my favorite, but if you keep on reading, you’ll find out the exact reasons why Boat Amsterdam made this yearly venture of mine so special.
+Of those three years, my favorite way to see the Amsterdam Light Festival was by boat.
+There are so many reasons why seeing the festival by boat was my favorite, but if you keep on reading, you’ll find out the exact reasons why seeing it by boat made this yearly venture of mine so special.

 Top Notch FREE Drink Service

 If you look closely at the photo, you’ll see everyone has a drink in hand!

 You get free drinks included in your boat tour of the Amsterdam Light Festival and also top-notch service too!

 As soon as we sat down, the hostess asked us what we wanted to drink.
 Mike got an espresso while I got a tea.
 We were barely done with these drinks, when we came around again.
 This time, we got warm gluhwein (aka spiced mulled wine).
 She kept on going around and around the group constantly refilling drinks, which were all included with our €20 canal ticket.

 Over the whole night, Mike and I had Heinekens, hot Chocomel, glühwein, tea, and espresso.
 They also had soft drinks and wine as options!